Who is eligible for BSN MyRinggit (Public Sector)?

 You will need the following documents for your BSN MyRinggit (Public Sector) application:

-- Confirmation letter from employer with details of your Name, NRIC number, Designation/Status, Monthly Salary, Date of Employment and Date of Retirement; AND
+- Confirmation letter from employer with details of your Name, IC number, Designation/Status, Monthly Salary, Date of Employment and Date of Retirement

 If your application requires a guarantor, he or she will need to prepare the same documents as above.